Debit card cashback: Fees, operation and advantages

 The fees in some other countries are even higher.
 In Germany, for instance, usual fees are €4~5 when using an ATM of another bank network than the one of their bank.
 This gives rise to another potential cashback advantage for the consumer: by making use of the cashback procedure, this ATM fee can be avoided for the cardholder.

+However, many retailers limit the amount customers can receive per transaction, to prevent instances of customers asking for more change than is in the register, or taking a multitude of smaller bills for cash back, leaving little change for future transactions.
+Therefore, for amounts over ~$20 in the United States, customers are better off using a nearby ATM.

 Poland: For standard payment transactions merchants have to pay interest fees as a percentage of payment value, not as a fixed tax.
 In opposite, for cashback service the merchant receive the fixed fee from the card issuer (~$0.15–0.30), but the one time cashback withdrawal cannot be higher than 300zł (~$80).
 The cashback service is available at ~1/6 of POS in Poland (2014).

 Hong Kong: Free cash withdrawal in major supermarket chains and convenient stores across Hong Kong when purchasing with an EPS supported card, issued by most banks in Hong Kong through the Electronic Payment System.

 In 2019, some supermarkets in the United States, such as Harris Teeter, Dillons, and Kroger began to charge customers fees, ranging from $0.50 to $3.50, for the convenience of receiving cash back at the register.